Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 denylist upon discovery. - Whitelist: For admin backends and BFF interfaces, an

-allowlist can be set, denying other sources by default. - Rate limiting: Use with
+allowlist can be set, denying other sources by default. - Rate Limiting: Use with

 graph TD